AnasChhilif/resume/resume.typ

           #pad(
             top: 2pt,
-            [Full Stack Engineer with 2 years of experience in web and mobile development (Angular, React, NestJS, Spring Boot, Kotlin).
-Expertise in software architecture, performance optimization, and Kubernetes infrastructure management.], )
+            [Full Stack Engineer with a strong interest in in software architecture, performance optimization, and Kubernetes infrastructure management.], )
         ],
       ),